ingavanm/GRAD521_DMPVanMeter_2022/index.md

 # Data description
 The type of data we need comes in two phases: the first phase is data on the soil we will be using for our tests.
 We need to know if there is any trace pfas compounds in the soil before spiking with our pfas standards, we need the pH of the soil, the carbon and nitrogen content of the soil, the particle size(s) of the soil, the cationic exchange capacity, and lastly the dominant mineral type of the soil.
 This data is in the formats of:

--Excel files
+- Excel files
--Word Docs
+- Word Docs
--Physical soil samples
+- Physical soil samples

 This data was found previously by one of my lab mates and is less than 1 GB in size.
 The phsycial soil samples are held in-house until the research project is finished.

 The second phase is data from the liquid/liquid extraction that would take place to determine if the microbiologists at Texas A&M successfully pulled any perfluoroalkyl betaines out of the soil or not.
 This data will be in the formats of:

--Raw wiff files from the Liquid Chromatogram (LC) and Mass Spectrometer (MS) (LC/MS) -Processed data files
+- Raw wiff files from the Liquid Chromatogram (LC) and Mass Spectrometer (MS) (LC/MS)
+- Processed data files

 And this data will consist of large datasets, upwards of 50-100 samples (5-10 GB) and will be focused on the organic layer extracted from the aqueous phase.
 The raw wiff files are the file output produced by the LC/MS, and includes the chromatographs and spectra readouts from the LC and MS. These raw wiff files are transformed into manageable outputs utilizing our processing system.